kmoir/stuffthatmatters/doc.md

 The Fourth Amendment of the United States Constitution protects against unreasonable search and seizure.
 However, this has been ignored by the courts when it comes to unreasonable searches of people for drugs.
 In addition, police officers use "pretext stops".
 For example, stopping a car for a minor driving infraction such as a broken taillight or failing to signal when turning could be used a pretext stop.
 Once the driver is stopped by the police officer, the car and its occupants are searched for drugs.
 The search proceeds despite the fact that the police officers have no existing evidence that the motorist may be in posession of any illegal drugs.
 The pretext stops have been held up by the Supreme Court - the police are free to stop a person for a traffic violation and then search for drugs, even though they have no existing evidence of drug related activity.  <sup>[8](#myfootnote8)</sup>  This has been a long standing approach by law enforcement.
 In fact, in 1984 as part of the rollout of the War on Drugs, the DEA launched a training program called Operation Pipeline to coach officers on how to employ this method.
 <sup>[9](#myfootnote9)</sup>

-At the beginning of the War on Drugs, drug use was actually declining.
-So police officers needed a motivation to start to arrest people for drug offences versus offences against property or person.
+When the War on Drugs began, drug use was actually declining.
+Police officers needed a motivation to start to arrest people for drug offences versus offences against property or person.
 At the time, there was not widespread agreement that the drug offences should be the top priority among state and local enforcement.
 This incentive to change their position was additional federal funding.
 In 1988, the Reagan administration revised the program that provided federal aid, calling it the Byrn program.
 The funding was designed to help encourage recipients to fight the War on Drugs, including building more narcotics task forces, including those that stop people on the highway with the same pretext stops mentioned above.
 The additional funding also allowed local police forces to buy military grade hardware to patrol their streets.
 The police forces need a reason to use this new shiny hardware, and thus the prevalence of SWAT (Special Weapons and Tactics) raids for drug offences became myore common.
 SWAT teams inflict sudden, unannounced and forced entries into a residence.
 It is teriffying for the residents within.
 SWAT raids have resulted in a number of innocent bystanders being killed, as well as those who have had no-involvement in the drug trade, but were the result of mistaken identity or the wrong address for a raid.
 <sup>[10](#myfootnote10)</sup>

 In addition to the additional federal funding for equipment for SWAT teams, and training for using traffic stops as a pretext to search a vehicle for drugs, the Reagan administration introduced a new financial incentive to the War on Drugs: Forfeiture.
 Police departs could keep the vast majority of cash and assets that were seized during drug operations.
 This allowed them to further expand the number of officers they could hire and the equipment they could buy.
 Larger police departments with more equipment allowed them to stop more people and check their vehicles for drugs.
 There was also very little recourse for those who had their assets seized.
 The probable cause was very low for the police to prove that the assets were indeed related to a drug crime.
 It was up to the people who had their assets seized to prove their innocence.
 The people who had assets seized often had limited income and thus didn''t have the means to pay a lawyer''s fees to attempt to get their property returned in court.
 Those who did have the income available to hire counsel could, including those higher up in the drug distribution chain, were less likely to earn sentences because they had the means to hire representation.
 The end result was that people who were charged with possession, or small amounts for trafficing were more likely to haver longer prison sentences than those with the means to pay a lawyer.